top of page

 Search

-I realized that I tend to enjoy ā€œsproutingā€ with programs or projects.
+I realized that I tend to enjoy “sprouting” with programs or projects.
 When these programs or projects begin, I am all in.
-However, it they become hard or boring, I drop them or pass off to someone else.
-I read the few paragraphs over and over and thought ā€œwow, she has me peggedā€.
-I sat there and wrote out at least 6 things I had purchased, joined, or started that I didnā€™t complete in the last couple of years.
+However, if they become hard or boring, I drop them or pass them off to someone else.
+I read the few paragraphs over and over and thought “wow, she has me pegged”.
+I sat there and wrote out at least 6 things I had purchased, joined, or started that I didn’t complete in the last couple of years.
 To give myself some credit, I do enjoy learning and expanding but when the going gets tough, I tend to become disinterested.

-I am changing this.
-I am digging up all the old roots in this area of my brain.
-One of the points that I enjoyed about the book is that when she explained an issue or problem, she had a section ā€œhow to resolve thisā€.
+One of the points that I enjoyed about the book is that when she explained an issue or problem, she had a section “how to resolve this”.

 I am stopping my "sprouting" habit!